 How could we Christians muddle our mission so miserably?
 For all her progress, how did the church get so busy that she forgot her most important work?
 Though exhausting, the assignment is clear: make disciples.

 This is not new.
 But we dare not take our familiarity–with the gospel or the Great Commission–for granted.
 Nor is it a program.
-But this paradigm should shape every Christian’s approach to relationships, use of spiritual giftedness, and strategy for shepherding/making disciples.
+(Note: I am so not against scheduled services and small groups.
+I love books and retreats.
+I think we’re crazy not to maximize the internet and iPods for ministry.
+But let’s not get so involved admiring the china pattern that we forget the point of the plate is to carry the food. ) But this paradigm should shape every Christian’s approach to relationships, use of spiritual giftedness, and strategy for shepherding/making disciples.
 For my part I am eager to stir up disciples with a fresh reminder of Jesus’ long-established model of ministry.

 We interrupt our regularly scheduled post of substance to report this recent medical incident.